enupal/snapshot/README.md

 2. Then tell Composer to load the plugin:

-        composer require enupal/pdf
+        composer require enupal/snapshot

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Pdf.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Snapshot.

-## Pdf Overview
+## Snapshot Overview

 -Insert text here-

-## Configuring Pdf
+## Configuring Snapshot

 -Insert text here-

-## Using Pdf
+## Using Snapshot

 -Insert text here-

-## Pdf Roadmap
+## Snapshot Roadmap

 Some things to do, and ideas for potential features: